 12. Gaston Stabs Beast (Beauty and the Beast, 1991)

 Beauty and the Beast is a fantastic Disney movie that, as many people know, was remade in 2017 as a live-action film.
 In the animated version, Gaston tries to kill Beast by chasing him with a heavy blunt object and shooting him with arrows.
-The most frightening, however, was when he stabbed him, drawing blood and actually killing the poor Beast until the magic spell brought him back to life.
+The most frightening, however, was when he stabs him, drawing blood and actually killing the poor Beast until the magic spell brings him back to life.

 11. Dumbo's Weird Drug Trip (Dumbo, 1941)